This page was last updated on 1 July 2020

 - As far as possible, only guests from the same party are allowed to share rooms.

 - It is mandatory to bring your own bedding set including sheet, pillowcase, as well as a sleeping bag or duvet cover for existing quilts.
+Only travel sheets are not allowed.

 - There are restrictions on how many people can be in the kitchen, shops and common areas at one time.